FAQs (Frequently Asked Questions)

 Glossary of Mortgage Terms

-A mortgage loan were the interest rate adjusts periodically based on the changes of a specified index such as the one-year Treasury Bill or the LIBOR.
+A mortgage loan in which the interest rate adjusts periodically based on the changes of a specified index such as the one-year Treasury Bill or the LIBOR.
 If a borrower opts for an adjustable-rate mortgage, they can expect their monthly payment to change when the interest rate adjusts.
 The terms of the mortgage determine the frequency with which the monthly payment will change.

 Annual Percentage Rate (APR)

 The value a tax authority (e.g., a county or city government’s assessor office) places on real property for the purpose of assessing yearly property taxes.
 A property’s assessed value may fluctuate over time, meaning property tax payments may change as well.

 A mortgage that is amortized over a stated period but provides for a lump-sum payment due at an earlier period.
-One example of balloon mortgage terms is a 30-year due in 15, where the payments are based on 30-year repayment but the loan is due paid in full within 15 years.
+One example of balloon mortgage terms is a 30-year due in 15 loan, wherein the payments are based on 30-year repayment but the loan is due to be paid in full within 15 years.
 Under these terms, monthly payments would be based on the 30-year repayment term, but the borrower would be expected to pay the entire remaining mortgage balance in one lump sum after 15 years of these smaller monthly payments.
 Though once common, this is now a relatively uncommon loan type, but it can be a suitable option for borrowers in certain circumstances.

-Limits how much the interest rate on an adjustable rate mortgage (ARM) can increase or decrease.
+A limit that defines how much the interest rate on an adjustable-rate mortgage (ARM) can increase or decrease.
 This helps make monthly payments more predictable for borrowers with ARMs.

 Cash to Close